 The Light Bulb

 LED, LED, LED.
-If you buy incandescent (you know, the kind invented like a hundred years ago by Benjamin Franklin) then I will not speak to you, I refuse.
+If you buy incandescent (you know, the kind invented like a hundred years ago by Thomas Edison) then I will not speak to you, I refuse.
 Do not buy CFL (the swirly kind that looks like an ice cream cone).
-Do not buy fluorescent (the long tubes) unless you’re setting up a workshop.
+Do not buy fluorescent (the long tubes) unless you're setting up a workshop.

 5 Things You Need to Know About LED bulbs: